KateJohnson/STAT545-hw01-Johnson-Kate/README.md

   4. I saved, then committed, pulled and then pushed to github :thumbsup:
   5. I moved the gapminder .rmb and .md files into my project folder using my local directory
   6. I opened the gapminder files in R studio, committed them, (pulled) and pushed to github
+  7. Here's the .md file: https://github.com/KateJohnson/STAT545-hw01-Johnson-Kate/blob/master/hw001_gapminder.md

 ## Issues
   - I can't get my gif to show up in github.
-If you look at the raw for this file you can see the link is there and I don't think     there any any errors with my syntax..
+If you look at the raw for this file you can see the link is there and I don't think     there are any errors with my syntax..
 Can somebody help?